lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The description of the exact use of the FCN field is left to each SCHC F/R mode.
   However, two values are reserved for special purposes.
 They help control the SCHC F/R process:

-  * The FCN value with all the bits equal to 1 (called All-1) signals the very last tile of a SCHC Packet.
+  * The FCN value with all the bits equal to 1 (called All-1) signals that the very last tile of a SCHC Packet has been transmitted.
   By extension, if windows are used, the last window of a packet is called the All-1 window.

   * If windows are used, the FCN value with all the bits equal to 0 (called All-0) signals